-The Charter contains a statement of the University’s fundamental objectives ("the objects of the University are to advance education and disseminate knowledge by teaching, scholarship and research for the public benefit").
-[Extract from Paragraph 3 of the Charter] It also makes provision for the University’s major statutory bodies (a) and principal officers (b):
+The Charter sets out the University’s fundamental objectives ("the objects of the University are to advance education and disseminate knowledge by teaching, scholarship and research for the public benefit").
+[Extract from Paragraph 3 of the Charter] It also makes provision for:

-(a) the Council, the Court and the Senate.
+(a) the University’s major statutory bodies: Council, Court and Senate.

-(b) including the Visitor (Archbishop of Canterbury,ex officio), the Chancellor, the Chair and Deputy Chair of the Council, the Vice-Chancellor.
+(b) the University's principal officers: the Visitor (Archbishop of Canterbury,ex officio), the Chancellor, the Chair and Deputy Chair of the Council, the Vice-Chancellor.